 Archaeology: Domesticaton, Agriculture, Civilization

-Explores archaeology, emphasizing how to understand the domestication of plants and animals, agriculture, and ideas of social complexity and civilization.
-For understanding plant and animal domestication in relation to gathering and hunting, I draw on the work of Tim Ingold in The Perception of the Environment (2000).
-For arguments about social complexity, state formation, and how to best interpret early empires, I am sympathetic to the approaches taken in Questioning Collapse (McAnany and Yoffee, editors, 2010), although there are many stylistic and writing issues with this volume (see Anthro-Flop-ology).
+These sections explored archaeology, emphasizing how to understand the domestication of plants and animals, agriculture, and ideas of social complexity and civilization.
+For understanding plant and animal domestication in relation to gathering and hunting, I drew on the work of Tim Ingold in The Perception of the Environment: Essays on Livelihood, Dwelling and Skill (2000).
+For arguments about social complexity, state formation, and how to best interpret early empires, I was sympathetic to the approaches taken in Questioning Collapse (McAnany and Yoffee, editors, 2010), although there were many stylistic and writing issues with this volume (see my evaluation as Anthro-Flop-ology).

 Did agriculture give us the splendors of civilization or was agriculture, in Jared Diamond’s words, the “Worst Mistake in the History of the Human Race”?